DieDutchman/K1-Max-KAMP-CFS-Fix/README.md

 ### 📦 CFS Integration (box.cfg)
 The `box.cfg` file contains the essential logic for the **Creality Filament System**.
 This ensures that filament loading/unloading doesn't conflict with KAMP's adaptive purging.

+⚠️ Disclaimer
+IMPORTANT: The configuration files in this repository involve modifications to the physical travel limits (position_max) and sensor offsets of the Creality K1 Max.
+Every machine is slightly different.
+While these files work perfectly for my CR-Touch + CFS setup, you must manually verify that your toolhead does not hit the frame or clips before running a full-speed print.
+I am not responsible for any hardware damage.

+🔍 Post-Installation Checklist
+After applying these printer.cfg changes, perform these tests:

+The Paper Test: Re-calibrate your Z-Offset.
+The CR-Touch sits at a different height than the stock sensor.

+Slow Homing: Home the printer with your hand on the Power Switch (or Emergency Stop in Mainsail/Fluidd).
+Ensure X and Y don't grind against the rails.

+Bed Mesh Check: Run a BED_MESH_CALIBRATE and watch the CR-Touch.
+Ensure the probe doesn't jump off the edge of the bed at its furthest points.